davidjerleke/embla-carousel/README.md

 # Embla Carousel &middot; ![GitHub](https://img.shields.io/github/license/davidcetinkaya/embla-carousel.svg?color=blue) ![npm](https://img.shields.io/npm/v/embla-carousel.svg) ![Travis (.org) branch](https://img.shields.io/travis/davidcetinkaya/embla-carousel/master.svg) ![prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat)

-> Simple and sensible carousels for the web, written in TypeScript.
+> An extensible low level carousel for the web, written in TypeScript.

-Embla is a lightweight and simple carousel plugin for the web.
-Its purpose is to provide simple and extensible carousels that feels natural to interact with.
-It's 100% open source and free to use on both personal and commercial projects.
-Use it with the module bundler of your choice or by manually injecting the script.
+Embla's purpose is to provide a low level carousel and allow developers to extend it by using its available methods.
+It doesn’t come with many options - just a few useful methods.
+Extend it with some very basic JavaScript and build awesome things!
+It's is 100% open source and free to use on both personal and commercial projects.

 - [Demo](#demo)
 - [Installation](#installation)